openstack/tacker-specs/specs/stein/support-force-delete.rst

   openstack ns delete <NS name / id> --force

-* This feature will be required to clean Tacker db for the cases when normal delete workflow get failed.
-So to avoid the chances of accident and any inconsistency, we will keep it as an admin-only operation. so that admin can verify/debug the issue and can take suitable action on backend.
+* This feature will be required to clean Tacker DB for the cases when normal delete workflow is failed.
+To avoid the chances of accident and any inconsistency, we will keep it as an admin-only operation.
+So that admin can verify/debug the issue and can take suitable action on the backend.

-* Success message will have some information that resource has been deleted with --force.
+* A success message will have some information that resource has been deleted with --force.
+For example:
-  Ex:

 .. code-block:: console